Skip to main content

 Native Range

 Carex umbrosa is native across Europe, from the British Isles (rare and declining) and Scandinavia south to the mountains of the Mediterranean and east through Russia to the Urals.
-It occurs in deciduous woodland, coppice, hedge banks, and woodland rides on calcareous to neutral soils from low elevations to approximately 5,000 feet (1,500 m).
+The species occurs in deciduous woodland, coppice, hedge banks, and woodland rides on calcareous to neutral soils from low elevations to approximately 5,000 feet (1,500 m).

 Suggested Uses